EV Diagnostics · Precision Oncology

 Entity ONCO Diagnostics LLC

-Type IP holding & licensing
+Type IP licensing & specialty laboratory services

 Field of Use Breast cancer therapy selection